-Profile.9 Diesel LDV efficiency was obtained from underlying transportation data used in the Business as Usual scenario for the Total Energy Study, which is referred to as TES Transportation Data below.
-Biodiesel LDV efficiency was assumed to be 10% less efficient than LDV diesel efficiency.10 Baseline plug-in electric vehicle (EV) efficiency was derived from a weighted average of EVs currently registered in Vermont and was then was assumed to increase at a rate of 0.6% annually as EV technology is expected to improve as it matures.
+Light Duty Vehicles (LDVs) are generally passenger cars, light trucks and sport utility vehicles that are used for household and business-related transportation.
+LDV efficiency was based on a number of assumptions: gasoline and ethanol efficiency were derived from the Vermont Transportation Energy Profile.8 Diesel LDV efficiency was obtained from underlying transportation data used in the Business as Usual scenario for the Total Energy Study, which is referred to as TES Transportation Data below.
+Biodiesel LDV efficiency was assumed to be 10% less efficient than LDV diesel efficiency.9 Baseline plug-in electric vehicle (EV) efficiency was derived from a weighted average of EVs currently registered http://vtrans.vermont.gov/sites/aot/files/planning/documents/planning/Vermont%20Transportation%20Energy%20Profile%2020 15.pdf in Vermont and was then was assumed to increase at a rate of 0.6% annually as EV technology is expected to improve as it matures.